On his deathbed, her father told her a secret: He was a fugitive and had robbed a bank in Ohio – KION546

 Her father died in May 2021, two months after his confession.

-In her new podcast, “Smoke Screen: My Fugitive Dad,” Randele discusses her struggle caring for a dying father while grappling with confusion over unwittingly living a life of lies.
+In her new podcast premiering Monday titled, “Smoke Screen: My Fugitive Dad,” Randele discusses her struggle caring for a dying father while grappling with confusion over unwittingly living a life of lies.

 The suburban Boston woman, who works in retail and customer service, said she believed there was more to her dad’s brazen robbery beyond his love for a movie.
 So she decided to start searching for answers.